blakeparkinson/bp-wallet/TECH_APPROACH.md

 - Full authentication & sessions (stubbed)
 - Pagination (used `findMany` without limits)
 - Detailed benefit history or timeline views
+- Originally was going to make a django app but went with next.js for speed

 ### Alternatives Considered